GrantBirki/pihole/README.md

 ## Configuration ⚙️

-All configration takes place in the [`docker-compose.yml`](docker-compose.yml) file in the root of this repository.
+All configration takes place in the [`docker-compose.yml`](docker-compose.yml) file in the root of this repository

 For additional options, see the official documentation [here](https://github.com/pi-hole/docker-pi-hole)